-CINCINNATI — The Sixth Circuit U.S. Court of Appeals on Aug.
-23 affirmed a lower federal court’s ruling that an insurance policy's criminal acts exclusion excuses an insurer from its duty to defend or indemnify its insured, in his individual or official capacities as a constable, against an underlying shooting death, rejecting the appellant’s contention that the exclusion is ambiguous (Atlantic Specialty Insurance Co. v.
-Bill Stanley, et al., No. 17-308, 6th Cir., 2019 U.S. App.
-LEXIS 25501).
+RICHMOND, Va. — The Fourth Circuit U.S. Court of Appeals on Feb.
+5 affirmed a lower federal court’s ruling that an insurer has no duty to defend or indemnify its insured against an underlying lawsuit, finding “no reversible error” in the lower court’s ruling (Scottsdale Insurance Company v.
+Christie Michelle Acosta, et al., No. 18-1808, 4th Cir., 2020 U.S. App.
+LEXIS 3483).

 SAN FRANCISCO — A California appeals panel on Jan.
 31 affirmed a lower court’s ruling that stayed an appellant’s declaratory judgment lawsuit disputing the validity of a professional liability insurer’s subrogation claim against his family trust, finding that the lower court’s determination that an ongoing lawsuit in Maryland “presented a more suitable forum” was within the court’s discretion (John Berman v.
 Minnesota Lawyers Mutual Insurance Company, No. A155394, Calif.
 App., 1st Dist., Div.
 3).

 NEW YORK — A federal judge in New York on Jan.
 31 granted a financial services company insured’s cross-motion for summary judgment as to its breach of contract claim in its lawsuit seeking indemnity for an underlying settlement arising from alleged “spoof emails” that resulted in a $5.9 million fraudulent wire transfer, but ruled in favor of the insurer as to a bad faith claim (SS&C Technology Holdings, Inc. v.
 AIG Specialty Insurance Company, No. 19-07859, S.D.
 N.Y., 2020 U.S. Dist.
 LEXIS 17201).